imperial-genomics-facility/igf-pipeline-help/data_access.md

       "irods_ssl_ca_certificate_file": "/apps/irods/certs/igf-chain.pem", # Skip if your authentication Type is Standard "irods_ssl_ca_certificate_path": "/apps/irods/certs",               # Skip if your authentication Type is Standard
-      "irods_ssl_verify_server": "cert",                                  # Skip if your authentication Type is Standard "irods_authentication_scheme": "PAM",                               # Skip if your authentication Type is Standard }
+      "irods_ssl_verify_server": "cert",                                  # Skip if your authentication Type is Standard "irods_authentication_scheme": "PAM"                                # Skip if your authentication Type is Standard }

 </code></pre>